Georgian affair: Lenin's involvement

 In late November 1922, Lenin dispatched the VeCheka chief Dzerzhinsky to Tiflis to investigate the matter.
 Dzerzhinsky sympathized with Stalin and Ordzhonikidze and, hence, tried to give Lenin a significantly smoothened picture of their activities in his report.
 However, Lenin's doubts about the conduct of Stalin and his allies around the Georgian question mounted.
 He was also afraid of negative outcry that might ensue abroad and in other Soviet republics.
 In late December 1922, Lenin accepted that both Ordzhonikidze and Stalin were guilty of the imposition of Great Russian nationalism upon non-Russian nationalities.

 Nevertheless, Lenin's misgivings over the Georgian problem were not fundamental and, as his health deteriorated, the Georgian leaders were left without any major ally, watching Georgia being pressed into the Transcaucasian federation that signed a treaty with the Russian SFSR, Ukraine and Belarus, joining them all in a new Soviet Union on December 30, 1922.

-The Politburo decision of January 25, 1923 concerning the removal of Mdivani and his associates from Georgia represented a conclusive victory for Ordzhonikidze and his backers.
+The Politburo decision of January 25, 1923 concerning the removal of Mdivani and his associates from their posts represented a conclusive victory for Ordzhonikidze and his backers.